Deepika6689/Deepika6689/README.md

 👩‍💻 Hi, I’m @Deepika6689
 ## 🧠 About Me

-I'm currently pursuing my B.E. in AIML and have worked on academic projects in machine learning, especially in health and agriculture.
-I'm still learning programming and exploring technologies, but I enjoy working with datasets and building meaningful solutions as I grow.
+Final year AIML student passionate about software engineering and building impactful tech solutions.
+My academic journey includes ML projects in healthcare and agriculture, and I’m continuously expanding my skills to become a well-rounded developer who can turn ideas into real-world applications.

 ---
 ## 🔬 Projects